auckland-cosmo/interp-mc/README.md

 # interp-mc
 Archival patch to CosmoMC for "interp-mc" paper https://arxiv.org/abs/1012.5299 (published in JCAP), by Bouland, Easther and Rosenfeld.

-This code is provided purely for archival completeness and to avoid breaking the literature, as it is simply a patch to a now obsolete version of cosmomc.
+This code is provided purely for archival completeness and to set a good example by striving to avoid breaking the literature, as it is simply a patch to a now obsolete version of cosmomc.

 If you were planning to use it, you would execute the following commands from the shell, in the CosmoMC source directory:

-> patch --dry-run -p1 -i interp_mc.patch [Checks patch will be applied without generating errors]
+> patch --dry-run -p1 -i code.patch [Checks patch will be applied without generating errors]
-> patch -p1 -i interp_mc.patch [Applies patch]
+> patch -p1 -i code.patch [Applies patch]

 Then run “make”.